Drew Waters Player Props: Royals vs. Yankees

 - The Yankees have a 3.89 team ERA that ranks eighth across all league pitching staffs.

-- Yankees pitchers combine to give up 112 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Yankees pitchers combine to rank 16th in baseball in home runs allowed (114 total, 1.2 per game).

-- Schmidt (5-6) gets the starting nod for the Yankees in his 20th start of the season.
-He's put together a 4.31 ERA in 94 2/3 innings pitched, with 95 strikeouts.
+- Cole (9-2) is aiming for his 10th victory when he gets the starting nod for the Yankees in his 21st start of the season.
+He's put together a 2.78 ERA in 123 2/3 innings pitched, with 134 strikeouts.

-- In his last time out on Sunday against the Colorado Rockies, the right-hander went six innings, giving up two earned runs while surrendering three hits.
+- The righty's most recent time out came on Sunday against the Colorado Rockies, when he went six innings, surrendering one earned run while giving up two hits.

-- The 27-year-old has put together a 4.31 ERA and 9.1 strikeouts per nine innings across 20 games this season, while giving up a batting average of .268 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.